 Claiming Out of Pocket Medical Expenses

-If you are out of pocket for medical expenses for you and your dependants in the 2015 financial year, you may be entitled to claim a tax offset.
+If you are out of pocket for medical expenses for you and your dependents in the 2016 financial year, you may be entitled to claim a tax offset.
 To determine the out of pocket amount you must deduct any amounts reimbursed to you from the total of the eligible expenses.

 Net Medical Expenses Tax Offset Phase Out